sassoftware/sas-viya-tuning/README.md

 ### SAS Application Scenarios
 | Scenario         | Description                                 |
 | -----------------|---------------------------------------------|
-| [sas-compute](./configurations/sas-compute/README.md) | Tunings specific to the SAS Compute / SAS Launcher services, when a high number of concurrent Compute sessions are required
+| [compute-common](./configurations/compute-common/README.md) | Tunings specific to the SAS Compute / SAS Launcher services, when a high number of concurrent Compute sessions are required
-| [sas-studio](./configurations/sas-studio/README.md) | Tunings specific to SAS Studio, when a high volume of users are accessing the web application, scheduling jobs, etc.
+| [compute-scheduled-jobs](./configurations/compute-scheduled-jobs/README.md) | Tunings specific situations where there is a high number of scheduled jobs.
-| [sas-visual-analytics](./configurations/sas-visual-analytics/README.md) | Tunings specific to SAS Visual Analytics, when a high volume of users are accessing the web application, viewing and/or editing reports, etc.
+| [reporting-visualization](./configurations/reporting-visualization/README.md) | Tunings specific to SAS Visual Analytics, when a high volume of users are accessing the web application, viewing and/or editing reports, etc.